Federal Pell Grant Program

 West Virginia Higher Education Grant

-West Virginia Higher Education Adult Part-Time Student Grant
+West Virginia Higher Education Adult Part-Time Student (HEAPS) Grant

 The HEAPS Grant Program encourages and enables needy West Virginia students to continue their education on a part-time basis (3-11 hours) at the post-secondary level.
 Recipients will be selected from applications each year by the representative institutions of higher education based on the applicant’s eligibility and the availability of funds.
 HEAPS grants are eligible for renewal consideration.
 Requirements for a HEAPS grant include